mahmoudparsian/data-warehousing/syllabus/week02-SQL-Analytical-Thinking/Normalization/Introduction_to_1NF_2NF_3NF.md

 # Database Normalization

-	1. Database normalization is the process of organizing data in a relational database to reduce redundancy and improve data integrity.
+	1. Database normalization is the process of organizing data in a relational database to

+		* reduce redundancy, and
+		* improve data integrity.

 	2. It involves breaking large, complex tables into smaller, related ones and